JBro-Birds/Election_Analysis/README.md

 ## Election Audit Summary

 ### Re-use of this script for future election audits
 This script provided for this election audit can be used for future election audits with some modifications.
+One modification would be providing the